7 Tips to Overcome eLearning Challenges

 Know Your Learning Style

 Determine how you learn and what brings your best results.
 If you know the learning method that boosts your academic performance, you foster creativity and clear thinking.
-Some give preference to visual perception, some perform best with kinesthetic techniques (by doing), others rely on auditory channels (by listening) and make them their dominant cognitive style.
+Some give preference to visual perception, using various types of educational materials on the Studocu learning resource, some perform best with kinesthetic techniques (by doing), others rely on auditory channels (by listening) and make them their dominant cognitive style.

 In either case, applying the method that works best when it comes to managing the self-paced learning and developing your own revision techniques, can be of great assistance.
 For example, if you are a 'visual learning type', you might use videos, infographics, or maps for memorizing the material.
 If you are more inclined to learning by doing, concentrate on practice in real-time settings.